-Peer Review Policy: All content of EASL is subject to peer-review.
+Peer Review Policy: All content of EASL is subject to peer review.
 All articles published in EASL have undergone rigorous peer review (double-blind peer review), by members of the editorial board and the review panel.
-The EASL Editor first checks and evaluates the submitted manuscripts, examining its fit and quality regarding its significance, manuscript format, and research quality.
-If it is suitable for potential EASL publication, the editor directs the manuscript to two reviewers, with both of them being experts in the field.
+The EASL Editor first checks and evaluates the submitted manuscripts, examining their fit and quality regarding their significance, manuscript format, and research quality.
+If it is suitable for potential EASL publication, the editor directs the manuscript to two reviewers, both of them being experts in the field.
 After both reviewers' feedback, the editorial board decides if the manuscript will be rejected, accepted with revisions needed, or accepted for publication.
 A diagram that illustrates the review and publishing process could be seen below.

 Reviewers are objective for all judgments in the peer-review process.
-Reviewers are assigned in order to have no conflict of interest.
+Reviewers are assigned to have no conflict of interest.
 Reviewers might point out relevant published work which is not yet cited.
-Submitted manuscripts are treated confidentially prior to their publication.
+Submitted manuscripts are treated confidentially before their publication.

 Initial manuscript evaluation: The Editors first evaluate all manuscripts.
 It is rare but possible for an exceptional manuscript to be accepted at this stage.
 Manuscripts rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar or English language, or are outside of the aims and scope of the journal.
 Authors of manuscripts rejected at this stage will be informed within 2-3 weeks of receipt.

 Type of peer review: This journal employs double-blind review, where the author and referee remain anonymous throughout the process.

 How the referee is selected: Whenever possible, referees are matched to the paper according to their expertise.
 Our database is constantly being updated.
 We welcome suggestions for referees from the author though these recommendations are not necessarily used.